1. Name and contact details of the person responsible for processing data and the company data protection officer

 Most browsers accept cookies automatically.
 You can configure your browser to prevent cookies from being stored on your computer or to always display a notification before a new cookie is created.
 However, complete deactivation of cookies may mean that you are unable to use all the functions of our website.

 The tracking tools listed below and used by us are implemented in accordance with Art.
 6 Para.
 1 S. 1 Point f of the GDPR.
 Our aim is to use tracking tools to ensure a tailored website design as well as continuous optimisation.
-We also use tracking tools to compile statistics about the use of our website, and to evaluate the optimisation of our offering for you.
-These are considered legitimate interests according to the regulation mentioned above.
+We also use tracking tools to compile statistics about how our website is used, and to evaluate this for the purpose of optimising our offering.

-The purposes of data processing plus the data categories can be gathered from the relevant tracking tools.
+The respective data processing purposes and data categories can be gathered from the relevant tracking tools.

-For the purposes of demand-based website design and continuous optimisation of our pages we use Google Analytics, a web analytics service from Google Inc. (https://www.google.com/intl/en/about/) (1600 Amphitheatre Parkway, Mountain View, CA 94043, USA; hereinafter ‘Google’).
+For the purposes of demand-based website design and continuous optimisation of our pages we use Google Analytics, a web analytics service from Google Inc. (https://about.google/) (1600 Amphitheatre Parkway, Mountain View, CA 94043, USA; hereinafter ‘Google’).
 As part of this, pseudonymised usage profiles are created and cookies (see point 4) are used.
-The following information relating to your use of our website is generated by the cookie
+The following information relating to your use of our website is generated by the cookie:

 - browser type/version,